creeperbit/woo-tabs-accordion/readme.txt

 = Plugin Features =

 * Replace your default product page tabs and provide the customers with a new way to view the contents.
+* Responsive & mobile ready.
+* Clean and intuitive admin panel.
 * Customize accordion styles to fit the look and feel of your site design.
-* Clean and intuitive admin panel.
-* Responsive & Mobile ready.
+* Allows you to choose from two different theme.
+* Multiple accordions collapsible or toggle.
+* Accordion mode on page load.
-* Compatible with any Theme.
+* Compatible with any theme.
-* Custom CSS field to override styles.
 * And much more options.

 = Plugin Development =